Denko963/VibeScript/README.md

 - **🧘 Zero Learning Curve** – If you can describe it, you can ship it.
 - **🧠 Model Selection** – Choose your OpenAI LLM for generation.
 - **⚙️ Config File Support** – Set defaults in `vibe.config.json`.

 ---

+## 🏆 Why Use VibeScript?

+- You hate typing `div` tags.
+- You believe “design is just vibes”.
+- You want to feel like a **10x developer** without actually learning anything.
+- You want to deploy a site in 5 minutes and spend the rest of the day tweeting about it.

+---